pypdfium2-team/ctypesgen/README.md

 ### Known Limitations

-* We only support the regular `cdecl` calling convention at this time.
-Restoring the windows-only `stdcall` convention is planned.
-Note that ctypes cannot handle other rare calling conventions, as of this writing.
+* We do not support libraries with mixed calling conventions at this time.

 ### Bugs